Ariosti vol. 1

 The Lessons differ from the solos in the Recueil in that they have relatively fewer multiple stops, and their range fits within the narrower span of four strings.
 In this performance I did not hesitate to restore the 5th and 6th strings into cadential chords, as there are many points in the Lessons where the cadence, as it appears in the 1724 engraved score, seemed odd.
 One example is bar 6 of Lesson 1, in which the melody leaps up to the 5th degree of the scale, whereas a perfect cadence by step down to the 1st degree of the scale is smoother melodically and much more conventional.
 I honored all suggested 'Petite Reprises' - with ornamentations - and added one of my own, to the Menuet of Lesson II.

-To accommodate the limitations of the 4 stringed violin Ariosti had to pick and choose among his repertoire for the movements that make up the final number in the set, Lesson VI.
+To accommodate the limitations of the 4 stringed violin Ariosti had to pick and choose among his repertoire for the movements that make up the final number in the set.
+Update, now we know he was picking and chosing everywhere.
+Lesson VI.
 Sonatas 6 and 7 are my attempts to reconstruct possible earlier versions of two works as they might have been before the Lessons were assembled.
 I have taken the sequence of the movements from a short catalog of incipits on page 60 of Roman's manuscript, and called the resulting works Sonatas, to distinguish them from the original Lesson, although all of the works really are sonatas.
 The result is a welcome addition to this recording, for the four extra movements, drawn from the Recueil de Pieces pour la Viol d'Amour, gives the listener the chance to hear the full 6 stringed range of the viola d'amore, with the low register heard to especially comic effect at the conclusion of the Giga in Sonata 7.

-Much of the music written for the viola d'amore in the 18th century was notated in what we call scordatura.
+Much of the music written for the viola d'amore in the 18th century was notated in what we now call scordatura.
 This term is applied to works in which bowed stringed instruments are tuned other than the familiar fifths tuning.
 "Scordatura", meaning mis-tuning, was first used in the 19th Century.
 18th century manuscripts refer to this practice as 'Accordatura'.
-This re-tuning discomforts many modern string players, and is partly responsible for the neglect of this repertoire, but it was all in a day's work for the baroque musician.
+This re-tuning discomforts many modern string players, and is partly responsible for the neglect of this repertoire, but it was all in a day's work for the baroque musician, who was much more apt to be multihanded that a musician today.
 (The equivalent technique for fretted instruments is called tablature.
 Take accordatura and tablature together and a large number of baroque musical works are involved; retuning for special effect was common in the baroque, and remains common today in the folk music world.)

 For both fretted and unfretted instruments retuning was the musicians' ways of pushing the limits, expanding the range of instrumental colors and technical possibilities.
 And when they did retune, composers re-wrote their viola d'amore parts in such a way that players of the violin could play a new instrument of which they had no previous knowledge by using their violin fingering habits.
 The advantages of this system were that it extended the range of instruments a string player could play, and also the range of colors and idiomatic instrument tricks, chords and passages, that composers had at their disposal, without hiring more musicians.